labbsr0x/go-horse/README.md

 |ctx.**headers**|object|original headers sent by docker client|-| [map string string]
 |ctx.**request**|function|as we saw earlier, another bad name!
 They have spread all over - easy pull requests, just to mention... that function executes a http request | - [string] http method <br/> - [string] url <br/> - [string] body <br/> - [object] headers <br/>| [object] -> [body : object], [status : int], [headers : object] |

-After process the request, the filter needs to return a object like this :
+After processing the request, the filter needs to return an object like this :

 #### 3.2.
 Filter function return